debsouryadatta/netraAI/README.md

 ## Notes

-- The application uses Google Gemini 1.5 Pro for chat.
+- The application uses Google Gemini 2.0 Flash for chat.
 Update the model name in `lib/ai-service.ts` when Gemini 3 Pro becomes available.
 - Realtime API integration requires proper audio/video stream handling on the client side.
 - Ensure all environment variables are set before running the application.